 KWMC is an arts organisation and charity in Bristol which is making thriving communities together using arts, technology and care.

-The team identified that whilst there was lots of big data about food waste trends, this was not tangible, and not personal to individuals, and therefore a lack of data about personalised trends.
+The team identified that whilst there was lots of big data about food waste trends, this was not tangible and not personal to individuals.

-The team believed that if citizens were aware of the own individual food waste trends, this would be an added value influencer in citizens changing their daily habits and reducing their own levels of food waste
+They believed that if citizens were aware of the own individual food waste trends, this would influence citizens to change their daily habits and reduce their own levels of food waste.

 The group created a campaign called ‘Wastey Food’.
 They wanted to ensure that people weren’t confused by food labelling and understood the difference between ‘sell by’, ‘use by’ and ‘best before’ dates.